cncf/toc/tags/contributor-strategy.md

 ### Members

-Members are active participants in the work of the SIG who are entitled to vote in any SIG decisions that require a vote.
-Any contributor to the SIG is eligible to become a member after participating in the work of the SIG for at least three months.
+Members are active participants in the work of the TAG who are entitled to vote in any TAG decisions that require a vote.
+Any contributor to the TAG is eligible to become a member after participating in the work of the TAG for at least three months.

-In order to prevent the SIG from becoming unbalanced, it will have the following limits on who can be a voting member:
+In order to prevent the TAG from becoming unbalanced, it will have the following limits on who can be a voting member:

 Up to one from each participating Incubating or Sandbox CNCF project Up to two from each Graduated CNCF project
-One from each SIG-ContribStrat Working Group, generally the lead for that WG No more than ⅓ of members from the same employer
+One from each TAG-ContribStrat Working Group, generally the lead for that WG No more than ⅓ of members from the same employer

 If a contributor would be entitled to be a member, but are restricted because of the above limits, they are a non-voting member who may participate in meetings but cannot vote.

-Members who are no longer participating actively in the SIG (including both WG work and the regular meetings) will step down from membership.
+Members who are no longer participating actively in the TAG (including both WG work and the regular meetings) will step down from membership.

 #### Chairs and TOC Liaison